Taenia crassiceps: Laboratory studies

 Positive test results from a serum enzyme-linked immunosorbent assay ELISA for anticysticercal antibodies help confirm the diagnosis; however, negative test results do not exclude cysticercosis.
 A CBC count may reveal eosinophilia.

 Treatments

-Surgical removal is mandatory for individuals with intraoscular cysts.
-Oscular cysticercosis can be effectively treated with Anthelminthics such as Albendazole or Praziquantel, oral corticosteroids.
+Surgical removal is mandatory for individuals with intraocular cysts.
+Corticosteroids administered perioperatively may help reduce inflammation associated with uveitis.
+Extraocular cysticercosis can be effectively treated with antihelminthics such as albendazole or praziquantel and oral corticosteroids.

 Immunoregulation

-The immune response elicited by T. crassiceps and its antigens in human and mice cells were studied, suggesting that it had a strong capacity to induce chronic Th2-type responses that are primarily characterized by high levels of Th2 cytokines, low proliferative response in lymphocytic cells, immature and LPS-tolerogenic profile in dendritic cells, the recruitment of myeloid-derived suppressor cells, and activated macrophages.
+The immune response elicited by T. crassiceps and its antigens in human and mice cells was studied, suggesting that it had a strong capacity to induce chronic Th2-type responses that are primarily characterized by high levels of Th2 cytokines, low proliferative response in lymphocytic cells, immature and LPS-tolerogenic profile in dendritic cells, the recruitment of myeloid-derived suppressor cells, and activated macrophages.